bentwheel/lgbtq-retirement-meps-analysis/README.md

 <img src="README_files/figure-gfm/inpatient_los_marriage_class-1.png" style="display: block; margin: auto;" />

-I again chose to include the panel containing estimates of this measure for unmarried individuals to once again highlight the fact that marital status is well-known in population health academic literature to be predictive of measures of length of stay in hospital inpatient facilities.
+I again chose to include the panel containing estimates of total length of stay for unmarried individuals to once again highlight the fact that marital status is well-known in population health academic literature to be predictive of measures of length of stay in hospital inpatient facilities.
 [A study over 40 thousand adult hospital patients in 1988 - 1991](https://pubmed.ncbi.nlm.nih.gov/7503606/) found that, after controlling for illness severity, age, gender, race, and diagnosis type,